courselabs/project-cicd/README.md

 - switch to BuildKit, it's much faster but it needs some careful configuration to make sure SonarQube is accessible and the Trivy stages run

-- you could move scanning to separate stages, so they run outside of Docker and directly in the Jenkinsfile
+- move scanning to separate pipeline stages, so they run outside of Docker and directly in the Jenkinsfile

-There are advantages and disadvantages to all those which you'll need to think about.
-Ther's another problem too:
+There are advantages and disadvantages to all those which you'll need to think through.
+There's another problem too:

 > The deployment doesn't use explicit image versions